Roker Park: History

 In 1943, during the Second World War, a bomb landed in the middle of the pitch and another nearby killed a policeman.
-In 1952, Roker Park was fitted with floodlights, being only the second ground in the country to do so after Arsenal's Highbury stadium.
+In 1952, Roker Park was fitted with floodlights, being only the second ground in the country to do so after Arsenal's Highbury.
 The lights were only a temporary addition, and were replaced by permanent structures at the end of the season after proving to be a success.
 When England hosted the 1966 World Cup, improvements were made to the Clock Stand, involving the addition of seats, and a roof over the Fulwell End.
 Temporary seating was also installed in the Fulwell End.
 The capacity of Roker Park during the World Cup was 40,310.

-In 1955, Roker Park hosted an FA Cup Semi-Final replay, between (eventual winners) Newcastle United and York City, who were then in the third tier of English Football.
+In 1955, Roker Park hosted an FA Cup semi-final replay, between (eventual winners) Newcastle United and York City, who were then in the third tier of English football.
 Newcastle won the game 2–0 in front of a crowd of 55,239.
-Sunderland were in the other semi-final, but lost out 1–0 to Manchester City.
+Sunderland were in the other semi-final, but lost 1–0 to Manchester City.

 During the 1970s, there were even more improvements to Roker Park.
 These improvements included installing underground sprinklers, upgrading the floodlights to European Standard Lux Value, installing electronic crowd monitoring systems, and re-sheeting the roof.
 In the 1980s, with a downturn in the club's fortunes (which included a season in the Football League Third Division), Roker Park started to decline.
 The capacity was severely reduced following the report in the Hillsborough Disaster of 1989, with the Roker End suffering the most.

 In the early 1990s, new Football Association (FA) rules following the publication of the Taylor Report meant the stadium would have to have been upgraded to all-seater status, which would have consisted of a much smaller capacity than the sort of attendances that Sunderland could expect, as they had played in the penultimate First Division campaign (1990–91 season) before the creation of the Premier League and were aiming for a swift return to the top flight (although promotion was ultimately not achieved until the 1995–96 season).
 The site was too confined for expansion so chairman Bob Murray decided to look for a site for a new stadium.
 In 1992, plans were unveiled to build a 48,000-seat stadium near the Nissan car factory in Washington, which would be part of a mega leisure complex, but Nissan objected to such a site being developed near their factory.
 Instead, five years later in 1997, Sunderland moved to the Stadium of Light, in nearby Monkwearmouth, on the site of the closed Monkwearmouth Colliery.